 Substantial government contracts have been awarded to develop training materials linked to these research interests, such as the assessment and management of risk, probation curriculum development and working with mentally disordered offenders.
 The Unit also receives research funding from Research Councils, national and local government departments, youth offending teams, national and local charities and a range of other sources.

-Almost all members of staff are active in research, but our research leaders are Hazel Kemshall, Rob Canton, Jean Hine, and Victoria Knight.
+Almost all members of staff are active in research, but our research leaders are Dr Victoria Knight, Professor Hazel Kemshall, and Professor Rob Canton.
 Staff are keen to discuss research possibilities in all aspects of criminal and community justice.

 Our Project Pages:

 Circles of Support and Accountability (2012- ongoing) with the University of Western England and Matrix Evidence, led by Professor Hazel Kemshall and funded by the Ministry of Justice.

 4SWEEP (2012-ongoing) with several universities in other countries, led by Professor Rob Canton, to research into probation training in Europe and to develop a curriculum.

 ISTEP (2011 – 2013) led by Professor Rob Canton, with universities in the Netherlands and Romania and the Ministries of Justice of several countries, to support an EU Framework decision on the transfer of offenders under community supervision.

 Outside Chances (2010-2011), led by Professor Rob Canton and Jean Hine with Joanna Welford.
 With City and Guilds, Centre for Skills Development, research into educational services for offenders under community supervision.